Singapore national football team: Supporters

+Stadium

 From 1932 until the National Stadium was opened in 1973, Jalan Besar Stadium hosted all home games of Singapore's representative sides which participated in the Malaysia Cup.
 Since then, all of Singapore's home games in the Malaysia Cup and the national team home matches were played at the National Stadium.

-However, the National Stadium was slated for demolishment in 2010 to make way for the new Singapore Sports Hub which was completed in 2014.
+However, the National Stadium officially closed in 2007 and was slated for demolishment in 2010 to make way for the new Singapore Sports Hub which was completed in 2014.
+During the intervening period, the national team primarily used Jalan Besar Stadium.
 Singapore played Australia in what was planned to be the last game ever to be played at that stadium.
-However, due to some delays caused by the addition of new plans for the Singapore Sports Hub, the National Stadium continued to host 5 more matches, and it was also the venue for two more 2010 FIFA World Cup qualification matches.
-While the stadium was being rebuilt as part of the new Sports Hub, the Singapore national team played its home games at the Jalan Besar Stadium, sharing it with the LionsXII and the Cubs (U15 and U16 teams).
+However, due to some delays caused by the addition of new plans for the Singapore Sports Hub, the National Stadium continued to host five more matches, and it was also the venue for two more 2010 FIFA World Cup qualification matches.

+The National Stadium is a multi-purpose venue used for sporting events, concerts, national celebrations and other large-scale events.
+Consequently, national-team matches have occasionally been moved to Jalan Besar because of scheduling conflicts, event preparation or pitch-conversion requirements.
+The allocation of events at the stadium attracted parliamentary scrutiny after Singapore's home semi-final in the 2024 ASEAN Championship was played at Jalan Besar Stadium on 26 December 2024.
+The tournament had originally been scheduled to conclude on 21 December, during a period for which the National Stadium had been reserved for the competition, but the ASEAN Football Federation altered the schedule in August 2024.
+By then, other large-scale events had been contracted for late December and early January.
+The Government stated that accommodating the rescheduled match was not logistically possible because of the time required for event set-up and pitch preparation.

+Singapore's group-stage home matches in the 2026 ASEAN Championship were also allocated to Jalan Besar Stadium because the National Stadium was being prepared for the National Day Parade on 9 August, with rehearsals taking place during the tournament.
+The FAS stated that Jalan Besar Stadium met the applicable requirements for international competition, although discussions continued over the possible use of the National Stadium should Singapore reach the knockout stage.
+Singapore played the home semi-final at Jalan Besar Stadium on 15 August 2026.

 Since the start of 2004, Singapore has played its home matches in 7 different stadiums all over Singapore.